Database Replication Explained: Techniques and Challenges

 Multi-Leader Replication

-In this method clients send each write to one of several leaders, any of which can accept writes.
-The leaders send streams of data change events to each other and to any followers nodes.
+In this method, clients send each write to one of several Leaders, any of which can accept writes.
+The Leaders send streams of data change events to each other and to any Follower nodes.

 So it will be something like this: